polkadot-fellows/RFCs/text/0056-one-transaction-per-notification.md

 - It is technically impossible to decode a SCALE-encoded `Vec<Transaction>` into a list of SCALE-encoded transactions without knowing how to decode a `Transaction`.
 That's because a `Vec<Transaction>` consists in several `Transaction`s one after the other in memory, without any delimiter that indicates the end of a transaction and the start of the next.
 Unfortunately, the format of a `Transaction` is runtime-specific.
 This means that the code that receives notifications is necessarily tied to a specific runtime, and it is not possible to write runtime-agnostic code.

 - Notifications protocols are already designed to be optimized to send many items.
-Currently, when it comes to transactions, each item is a `Vec<Transaction>` contains in multiple sub-items of type `Transaction`.
+Currently, when it comes to transactions, each item is a `Vec<Transaction>` that consists in multiple sub-items of type `Transaction`.
 This two-steps hierarchy is completely unnecessary, and was originally written at a time when the networking protocol of Substrate didn't have proper multiplexing.

 - Notifications protocols are designed to send relatively-constant-sized messages.
 Having stability in the size of the messages ensures that the memory and CPU consumption of nodes is also relatively stable.
-To give an example, when a node receives 1000 notifications containing one transaction each, it can receive then process one transaction after the other and back-pressure the sender to slow down the sending to the speed of the receiver, and interleave notifications coming from multiple different peers simultaneously.
+To give an example, when a node receives 1000 notifications containing one transaction each, it can receive then process one transaction after the other and back-pressure the sender to slow down the sending to the speed of the receiver, and interleave notifications coming from multiple different peers.
 When a node receives a notification containing 1000 transactions, however, it necessarily has to buffer the 1000 transactions and process the 1000 transactions (all coming from the same peer) immediately, which adds a spike to the memory and CPU consumption of the node.

 ## Stakeholders